jbakse/compform_site/content/parameters/index.md

 </div> -->

-I sometimes find it helpful to consider wether my parameters should be process-oriented or goal-oriented.
+I sometimes find it helpful to consider whether my parameters should be process-oriented or goal-oriented.
 By process-oriented, I mean parameters that control what the procedure does.
 By goal-oriented, I mean parameters what control what the procedure achieves.
 This isn't a concrete difference and programming languages don't make a distinction between these things.
 This is just a way of thinking about parameters and their purpose that can be helpful when designing interfaces.
 If you take an internal, hard-coded value of a function and turn it into a parameter, it will probably be a process-oriented parameter almost by defintion.
 It often takes a little more effort, and some additions to the code, to introduce a goal-oriented parameter because the code needs to figure out how to reach the goal.

 <!-- [Constraint solvers](https://en.wikipedia.org/wiki/Constraint_programming) are algorithms that try to find solutions satisfying several goal-oriented parameter at once. -->